Evenings in a French Kitchen after Days Spent on the Sporting Road with Paper Hulls, Silk Lines, and Fast Horses

 Then, lower the heat to medium, covered, simmering the meat in for about 1 1/2 hours.
 Add the fava beans, preserved lemon quarters and olives.
 If necessary, add enough water so that the fava beans are completely submerged when pushed down with a spoon.
 Cover the tagine and bring to a boil over high heat.
 Lower the heat to medium to medium-high, for 30 minutes.
 Check to be sure the beans are tender, but not over cooked.
 If necessary, reduce the sauce uncovered over medium heat until it is the consistency of a very thick broth and sits well below the level of the beans, or adding water as necessary.

-Serve with crusty bread or pitas, together with tzatki sauce, and hummus for scooping up the tagine.
+Serve with saffron rice, couscous, crusty bread and/or pitas, together with tzatki sauce, and hummus for scooping up the tagine.